Food Safety Management

 Now that you have mapped out your changes and decluttered your space, you’ll want to assess how your food inventory fits into the new system.
 How the inside of your cooler and freezer are organized is just one piece of the puzzle.
 Let’s review some other storage considerations that impact food safety.

-Maximizing Airflow
+Maximizing airflow

 You already know that foods should be stored with space around them for proper airflow and that fans can help maximize airflow.
 However, if you have fans in your cooler or freezer, keeping delicate foods like berries and greens away from any fans is crucial to protecting their quality and longevity.